 Complications can range from ulcers and boils to severe bleeding.
 Proctitis related to ulcerative colitis may spread to more areas of the colon and other parts of the digestive tract.

-Mild forms of proctitis, which often go away on their own or by using creams and foams, don’t need long-term medication.
-People with more severe forms of proctitis, such as proctitis caused by gonorrhea, often don't respond as well to treatment.
+Mild forms of proctitis, which often go away on their own or by using creams and foams, do not need long-term medication.
+People with more severe forms of proctitis, such as proctitis caused by gonorrhea, often do not respond as well to treatment.
 In general, the prognosis for people with most forms of proctitis is good with proper treatment and follow-up with a doctor.